What are the Memorandum and Articles of Association?

 The Articles of Association

-- Directors' powers, responsibilities, decision making, appointment and removal, indemnity and insurance
+- Directors' powers, responsibilities, decision making, appointment and removal

 If you want to change these articles in any way, such as issuing different classes of shares or adding or removing shares, then you can.
-However you will have to notify Companies House when applying to incorporate the company so that they can be reviewed to ensure they are acceptable.
+However, you will have to notify Companies House when applying to incorporate the company, allowing the modifications to be reviewed to ensure they are acceptable.

 You can do this as part of the incorporation process with Company Wizard.
 Just select that you wish to supply your own custom articles when incorporating.